Mycenae

 Argolis are within reasonable driving distance, that has a beach, good

-tavernas and some nightlife, Tolon may seem paradise enough.
-See Hotels.
-The town fishing port is protected by a small island.
+small island.
 Tolon has a long sandy beach, and watersports are available, including small motorboats and paddle boats which you can take to explore the small islands across the bay.
-Near the village of Asini, northwest of Tolon, are the remains of Ancient
+See Robert Bruce's Guide to Tolo

 Asine, including the massive walls of the acropolis, and remains of other buildings.
 Those who have read Seferis may remember from his poem King of Asine a description of the citadel and the fact that this King is mentioned only once in the Illiad and otherwise competely forgotten by history.
+See Matt's Ancient Asine Page

 |